Aaronre1/USAirlineSatisfaction_SC1005_miniproject/README.md

 ---
 #### Service Variables
 For our problem case, we will be focusing mainly on services on board the plane and not on online services.
-We observed that there are 6 unique values from 0 to 5.
-All of which are *rating* type variables.

-We observed that generally, ratings 5 and 6 have higher statisfaction rate.
-But more notably, `Seat comfort` `Food and drink` `Inflight entertainment` seems to have strong relation to satisfaction.
-Specifically speaking, ratings 5 and 6 have higher statisfaction rate and additionally ratings 3 and 4 have higher neutral/distatisfaction rate.

 **Focus**:
 `Seat comfort`